-After softening in liquor, the dried fruit pieces of the mincemeat are soft enough to stand in for jam in these cookies.
+After softening in liquor, the dried fruit pieces in the mincemeat are soft enough to stand in for jam in these cookies.

 Honestly, we loved these dunked in a steaming cup of coffee.
 But, they’d be just as good dipped in hot chocolate or cold milk.

-Yield: 1 1/2 dozen (1.5 inch) cookies
+Yield: 16-18 (1.5 inch) cookies

-- Preheat oven to 350F.
+Preheat your oven to 350F.

-- Roll dough into 1” balls.
+Roll the dough into 1” balls.

-- Press your thumb into each ball to create an indent in the center of the cookies.
+Press your thumb into each ball to create an indent in the center of the cookies.